Spare Ribs

 Spare Ribs is the eleventh studio album by English post-punk band Sleaford Mods.
 It was released on 15 January 2021 on the Rough Trade Records.
 Production was handled by Andrew Fearn.
 It features guest appearances from Amy Taylor (Amyl and the Sniffers) and Billy Nomates.
+It was later nominated for the Best Album Ivor Novello Award in May 2022.